fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 - Do the exercises.
 The exercises are submitted through GitHub and marking them as done on the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).
   - [The course certificate](/en/part0/general_info#course-certificate) will be available in the submission system
 - If you want to get University of Helsinki credits
   - Enroll on the course.
-You will get the enrollment link through submission system once you have completed enough exercises.
+You will get the enrollment link through the submission system once you have completed enough exercises.
 Read more [here](/en/part0/general_info#the-course-exam)
   - Save your student number.
 After course enrollment, save your University of Helsinki student ID number in the submission system.
-  - Do the online exam in the Submission system.
+  - Do the online exam in the submission system.
 Read more [here](/en/part0/general_info#the-course-exam)
-  - Mark the course completed in the submission system, read more [here](/en/part0/general_info#how-to-get-your-credits)
+  - Mark the course completed in the submission system.
+Read more [here](/en/part0/general_info#how-to-get-your-credits)

 Please note that if you do the "base course" with 6 or 7 credits, you need separate registrations for the extra credits, see [Parts and completion](/en/part0/general_info#parts-and-completion) for more.